illysky/etna/README.md

-*Etna - let the solder flow ;) *
+**Etna**

 Etna is a open source soldering iron controller for the JBC T245 type soldering handles with PID Control, Bluetooth LE and OLED - all powered from a variable DC source.

 JBC make great soldering irons such as the T-245 that allow for quick swap tips with an integrated thermocouple for fantastic temperature response.
 However, I needed the controller to be portable - ie, small, lightweight and run from a DC source such as a laptop supply or a battery pack.
 Secondly, I found the JBC controllers to be expensive despite all magic being in their lower cost handles.